pb111/Machine-Learning-with-Python/README.md

    - ### Data Visualization Projects

-       - [Data Visualization with Matplotlib](https://github.com/pb111/Data-Visualization-with-Matplotlib-Project): In this project, I describe Matplotlib, which is the basic plotting library of Python programming language.
+       - [Data Visualization with Matplotlib](https://github.com/pb111/Data-Visualization-with-Matplotlib-Project): **Matplotlib** is the basic data visualization library of Python.
+In this project, I describe Matplotlib, its object hierarchy, its interfaces, different plot types with Matplotlib and various customization techniques with Matplotlib.

        - [Data Visualization with Seaborn](https://github.com/pb111/Data-Visualization-with-Seaborn): In this project, I describe Seaborn, which is the Python data visualization library based on Matplotlib.